Currency in the 4th Industrial Revolution.

 So where are we headed?
-I’ll posit here that Bitcoin, arguably a proxy for gold in an age of electricity, has become a frame of reference, and that ICO’s are a proxy for currency in the 4th industrial revolution.
+I’ll posit here that Bitcoin, arguably a proxy for gold in an age of electricity, has become a frame of reference, and that ICO’s and NFT based communities (Cryptokitties as a for example) are a proxy for currency in the 4th industrial revolution.

 At first, ICO’s seemed crazy to me.
 While a chip designer by training, I’ve been funding startups as an ‘equity biased venture capitalist’ , purchasing equity in companies for over 2 decades.
 ICO’s seemed absurd.
 Initially, I thought to myself “this feels like walking into a casino and buying a poker chip, expecting someone to pay more for that chip than I did, later”.
 But they kept happening, and I had to test my assumptions.